 The US has a list of all vaccination centres through the CDC here.

-There are many countries such as Bangkok or Singapore where the quality of healthcare is excellent and extremely cheap compared to the US or the UK for example.
-You can absolutely get your immunisations in these countries and save yourself a lot of money.
+There are many countries such as Bangkok or Singapore where the quality of healthcare is excellent and extremely cheap compared to the US or the UK for example, and you can absolutely get your immunisations in these countries and save yourself a lot of money.

-The downside to this however is that first of all you will have to devote the first few weeks of your trip at least to getting all of your vaccinations (depending of course on what you need), and you will also be running the risk of travelling whilst not being fully protected by those vaccines as they take time to take effect.
+The downside to this however is that first of all you will have to devote the first few weeks of your trip at least to getting all of your vaccinations (depending of course on what you need), possibly a few days of side effects and you will also be running the risk of travelling whilst not being fully protected by those vaccines as they take time to take effect.

 If you are travelling for a limited amount of time and want to do as much as possible this is not recommended and you have to ask yourself is the money saved worth the risk?